Seasonal Events, Minneapolis

 Tip: The faire grounds are in the far southwest suburbs so closest hotels would be in Shakopee, Chaska, Eden Prairie or Chanhassen.

 This is a weekend tradition for many Twin Cities locals!
-The Minneapolis Farmers Market has been around since the 1800's but "only" in its current location since 1937.
-Three big, open-air sheds house over 200 vendors of gorgeous produce, flowers, meats, fish and other good stuff.
+The Minneapolis Farmers Market on North Lyndale has been around since the 1800's but 'only' in its current location since 1937.
+Three open-air sheds house over 200 vendors of gorgeous produce, flowers, meats, fish and other good stuff.
 Across the street is the Minnesota Farmers Market Annex - a privately owned operation that's not part of the larger market but adds to the amount of variety that's available to browse.
-The differences between the two will be obvious: one is heavy on produce, and the other leans to wearables, imports, accessories and the like.
+The differences between the two will be obvious: one is heavier on produce, and the other leans to wearables, imports, accessories and the like.

 The larger market is open every day but I recommend this for a weekend when all of the vendors are there.
-During peak produce months, the market draws 25,000 visitors every weekend so the earlier, the better!
+During peak produce months the market draws 25,000 visitors every weekend so the earlier, the better!
 Die-hards arrive, market bags in hand, at the crack of dawn for first go at the goods and closest parking spots.
-Grab a cup of coffee and a warm pastry from one of the booths and wander the flowers, vegetables, local honey, roasted nuts, breads, tie-dyed shirts, Indian shawls, Mexican pottery, leather goods, preserves, spices, fruits, jerkies, cheeses and more.
+Grab a cup of coffee and a warm pastry from one of the booths and wander the blooms, fruits and vegetables, local honey, roasted nuts, breads, tie-dyed shirts, Indian shawls, Mexican pottery, leather goods, preserves, spices, fruits, jerkies, cheeses and more.
+Live music, master-gardener talks or cooking demos might be on that day's calendar as well.

-The produce market is open from May to mid-November, 6:00 AM - 1:00 PM.
-The Annex opens in May, 6:30 AM - 1:30 PM, and closing time in the fall may depend on weather so check the website.
+The market is open from mid-April to mid-November, 6:00 AM - 1:00 PM.
+The Annex opens around the end of April, from 6:30 AM - 1:30 PM, and closing time in the fall may depend on weather so check the website.
 Parking is free but will be a fight for a spot unless you're there very early or closer to closing.
 This is an inexpensive, fun morning for all two-legged family members but the 4-legged variety has to stay home - sorry.
 It's probably not a good place for those Humvee-sized strollers either as crowded aisles can get pretty tight.

 Every Christmas season the downtown Macy's has a holiday display for the tots in their 8th floor auditorium.
 Watch Santa's elves get ready for the big day with multiple vignettes and fun animatronics, and visit the Man In Red to make sure he knows you've been nice this year!
 The display itself is free - although there is a puppet show next door that requires tickets, and of course there is a gift shop too.
 Best times to avoid the lines is during the weekdays or first thing in the morning on weekends.
 This thing has been around for 50 years and is a tradition with Minneapolis families.